October in the Twin Cities bursts with family activities from fall festivals to Halloween happenings. Here are 10 notable fresh picks:

 9) Get up close to big rigs

-Who’s got kids that stop in their tracks at the sight of one of those monster vehicles?
+Whose got kids that stop in their tracks at the sight of one of those monster vehicles?
+October is National Fire Prevention Month.
+There are more chances this month to see the big rigs than any other – check our Twin Cities Touch-a-Truck Calendar to plan ahead!

 Minnetonka City Open House | Minnetonka Civic Center Campus